saoren190/Nftbrowser/README.md

 - **React**: Utilizes the latest React framework for efficient UI rendering and state management.
 - **AWS Amplify**: Hosted on AWS Amplify for reliable access and high availability.
+- **Ant Design**: Used the Ant Design, a famous template to make the website looks better.

 ## Getting Started